Mehroz101/Xihaws-Test/frontend/README.md

 The frontend communicates with the backend API through the service layer in `lib/api.ts`.
 The API includes:

-- **Authentication**: Login and signup endpoints
+* **Authentication**: Login and signup endpoints
-- **Sites**: CRUD operations for website links
+* **Sites**: CRUD operations for website links
-- **Image Upload**: Cloudinary integration for cover images
+* **Image Upload**: Cloudinary integration for cover images

 ## Authentication

 The app uses JWT tokens for authentication.
 Users can:

-- Sign up for new accounts
+* Sign up for new accounts
-- Log in with email and password
+* Log in with email and password
-- Access admin features if they have admin role
+* Access admin features if they have admin role
-- Automatic token refresh and logout on expiration
+* Automatic token refresh and logout on expiration

 ## Admin Features

 Admin users can:

-- Add new website links
+* Add new website links
-- Edit existing sites
+* Edit existing sites
-- Delete sites
+* Delete sites
-- Upload cover images
+* Upload cover images
-- Manage categories
+* Manage categories

 ## Responsive Design

 The application is fully responsive and works on:

-- Desktop computers
+* Desktop computers
-- Tablets
+* Tablets
-- Mobile phones
+* Mobile phones

 ## Development

 ### Available Scripts

-- `npm run dev` - Start development server
+* `npm run dev` - Start development server
-- `npm run build` - Build for production
+* `npm run build` - Build for production
-- `npm run start` - Start production server
+* `npm run start` - Start production server
-- `npm run lint` - Run ESLint
+* `npm run lint` - Run ESLint

 ### Code Style

-- TypeScript for type safety
+* TypeScript for type safety
-- ESLint for code quality
+* ESLint for code quality
-- Prettier for code formatting
+* Prettier for code formatting
-- Tailwind CSS for styling

 ## Deployment

-The application can be deployed to:

-- Vercel (recommended for Next.js)
-- Netlify
-- Any Node.js hosting platform

-Make sure to set the `NEXT_PUBLIC_API_URL` environment variable to point to your backend API.
+### Recommended: Vercel

+1. Push your project to a GitHub repository.
+2. Go to [Vercel](https://vercel.com/) and import your repository.
+3. Configure the environment variable.
+4. Deploy with default Next.js settings.

+Vercel automatically detects Next.js and builds it optimally for production.

+### Alternative Options

+* **Netlify**: Supports Next.js with serverless functions.
+* **Node Hosting**: You can also deploy using any Node.js hosting provider (e.g., Render, DigitalOcean).